 My journey of faith began in a powerful, personal encounter with Jesus in 1982 at St Andrew’s Chorleywood, UK – an Anglican (Episcopal) church in the UK which was then soaking in everything that John Wimber and the Vineyard churches were bringing to the renewal at that time.
 And that’s the spiritual DNA I have carried with me since.
 Theological training in the UK and Brazil kicked off a journey that has taken me around the world, from the UK to Australia as a Chaplain, Church-Planter, Ministry Companion, Church Consultant, Intentional Interim and Archdeacon.

-Romans 3.23 explains that we are all sinners who have fallen short of the glory of God.
-(Romans 3.23) That counts me in.
-So if you read these commendations and think, ”Streuth, Paul wasn’t that sorted when I met him!’ then please let me ask your grace.
-God’s grace never ceases to shape our hearts and actions (Philippians 2.13) He perfects our faith (Hebrews 12.2) and guides our work (Ephesians 2.10).
-By his goodness we are all people in process!
-And what a wonderful and surprising journey that makes!
+I aspire to be a life-long learner.
+And by God’s goodness we are all in the process of becoming ourselves!
+So if you read my commendations pages and think, ”Streuth, Paul wasn’t that sorted when I met him!’ then let me ask your grace.
+God’s goodness never ceases to shape our hearts and actions (Philippians 2.13) He perfects our faith (Hebrews 12.2) and guides our work (Ephesians 2.10).
+What a wonderful and surprising journey that makes!